PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 ### Precept Assistant position

-_Supervised by Dr. Dan Leyzberg (Spring 2023)_
+_Supervised by Prof. Dan Leyzberg (Spring 2023)_

 **Description:**

-This position assists preceptors (who are faculty or graduate students) in precepts, by walking around the room and helping students with their questions as they complete the precept work (as of Fall 2022, these are activities on the Ed Lessons platform designed by Dr. Leyzberg).
+This position assists preceptors (who are faculty or graduate students) in precepts, by walking around the room and helping students with their questions as they complete the precept work (as of Fall 2022, these are activities on the Ed Lessons platform designed by Prof. Leyzberg).

 **Responsibilities (~3 hrs/week) :**